 Governor and First Lady Lee have announced twelve recipients who will receive a Tennessee Governor’s Arts Award, Tennessee’s highest honor in the arts.
-Since 1971, the Governor’s Arts Award have celebrated those who have made outstanding contributions to the state’s cultural life.
+Since 1971, the Governor’s Arts Awards have celebrated those who have made outstanding contributions to the state’s cultural life.
 An awards ceremony for the recipients will take place in Conservation Hall at the Executive Residence on October 23, 2019.

 “Tennessee’s artistic heritage and culture is some of the richest in the nation.
 These twelve outstanding recipients are true leaders in the arts and culture in our state, and they help make Tennessee the special state it is,” Governor Lee said. ”Maria and I congratulate them, and we are so glad they call Tennessee home.”